• Skip to main content

 This post is sponsored by the Ohio Pork Council, all opinions are my own.
 Thanks for supporting pork farmers!

 Huge fans of pork in our house and I love using ground pork in recipes.
 These Ground Pork Tacos are in our weekly rotation lately!
+And this Spicy Sausage Pasta as well as Lemon Pepper Pork Chops are always a hit!
 This new ground pork stir fry is a super simple flavorful way to get dinner on the table on a busy night!

 More than 3500 family farms in Ohio raise enough pork to feed about 25 million people.
 Yes, family farms.
 Many are small family farms supporting their own families.
 Love supporting them!